 The diffuser has a handy U shaped sliding gate on it so that you can differentiate between direct heat and indirect heat.
 Move the gate halfway down the diffuser, the left side (closest to the burner) delivers direct heat and the other side offers excellent convection heat.

 On this occasion I had the diffuser gate fully open because I wanted to test direct heat quality right across the cooking grate.

 The grill grates are triangular in cross section in theory to attract as much heat to the flat underside and to concentrate it in the pointed top side to deliver good sear marks.
 Well it certainly ticked that box.

-Just over the 20 minutes and I had Bob Grillson up to 350°C (660°F) using the standard diffuser.
+Just over the 20 minutes and I had my test Grillson up to 350°C (660°F) using the standard diffuser.
 (There is also an optional perforated diffuser that allows more direct heat through to the food chamber).

 Two minutes on each side delivered a good crisp caramelisation to the exterior and a supremely juicy and flavourful steak.

 Note: The smoky flavour was delicate and this is because the hotter the grill, the more complete combustion and therefore the less smoke.

 As I said at the top, Grillson pellet smokers come fully assembled so none of the frustrations of having to build the cart, it's pretty much as simple as plug it in and you're ready to play.

 Battery operation is also possible on Premium models, open the side door where the control panel resides and you can insert and connect up a leisure battery.
 (A 110Ah leisure battery will deliver approx. 14 - 15 hours cooking time).